10 00 BMS 6071 (Glucophage 1000 mg)

 Pill imprint 10 00 BMS 6071 has been identified as Glucophage 1000 mg.

 Glucophage is used in the treatment of diabetes, type 2; insulin resistance syndrome and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
-Glucophage 1000 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Glucophage 1000 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: